 Exterior doors to residence halls are locked 24 hours a day and intrusion alarms are installed on some of the exterior doors which are designated as emergency exit doors.

 Exterior doors may be unlocked at certain times to accommodate groups of students (or summer program guests) when they are moving in or out of the residence halls.

 Access to residence halls by college employees is on an as needed basis and is governed by access control procedures.

 On Friday and Saturday nights during the academic year, between the hours of 6:00 p.m. and 6:00 a.m., the Washington Street entrance to the College is closed.
 Anyone wishing to come onto campus during these hours must enter through the Belmont Street entrance (Rt.
 123).
-Students are expected to pre-register their weekend guests via an automated computerized "Guest Registration" system by 5:00 pm on Friday and Saturday.
-Anyone coming to campus should be prepared to present a valid photo ID to the Gate House officer.
-On occasions, the checkpoint may be delayed accommodating guests coming to campus for an event which is open to the public, such as a football game or a performance in the Hemingway Theatre.
+All evening/overnight guests of residential students (including commuter students) must be registered in accordance with the guest registration process and must carry a valid form of photo identification and approved guest pass at all times.
+Guests must be registered upon arrival to campus.
+An evening/overnight guest is defined as any individual who is visiting a residential student after 8:00pm on any day.
+Inidviduals who have been trespassed from the College or are restriced for any reason may not be registered as a guest.